Neroth: Mousetraps

 In the 19th century, Neroth was no exception among the Eifel’s many villages insofar as it was poverty-stricken.
 Agriculture was extremely scant.
 Commercial and artisanal opportunities were hard to come by.
 Some of the villagers therefore plied sidelines to their usual work, peddling carved spoons or basketware.
 There was a further, smaller sector of the population made up of non-nomadic Jenische pedlars and tinkers.
 The stage was thus set for a new handicraft industry to arise, one that produced much sought-after articles: mousetraps and rat traps.
-The needed skills were brought to the community by a former teacher from Neroth, who saw such an industry as a way out of the otherwise intractible chronic wretchedness that had hitherto beset the village – and indeed most of the Eifel.
+The needed skills were brought to the community by a former teacher from Neroth, who saw such an industry as a way out of the otherwise intractable chronic wretchedness that had hitherto beset the village – and indeed most of the Eifel.

 Many of the poorer villagers – both Jenische and non-Jenische – then went about peddling handicrafts made of wire, among these, mousetraps.
 The upshot was that many families’ livelihoods improved markedly.
 These wire handicrafts were made mostly by women at home, while the men became travelling mousetrap salesmen, going well beyond Germany's current borders to sell their wares, into what is now Poland and the Czech Republic.
 The pedlars used a secret language amongst themselves, Jenisch.
 Growing industrialization began to hinder the trade noticeably by the early 20th century, until in 1970, it was brought to an end.

 Mousetraps have become so closely identified with Neroth that the municipality has a museum dedicated to mousetraps, and a dome-shaped wire mousetrap is even one of the charges in the municipal arms.